rrbauman/Pewlett_Hackard_Analysis/README.md

 ![Pewlett_Hackard_Analysis](./ret_1965.png)
 ![Pewlett_Hackard_Analysis](./ret_1952.png)

-## PH Analysis Summary
+## PH Analysis Summary:

 As noted above in the analysis that has been completed, a closer look should be taken at retirement elibility as the numbers of those who may retire in the next few years is quite staggering:

-Bobby ran a few different queries to further the analysis as an introduction as to what needs to be looked at:
+### Bobby ran a few different queries to further the analysis as an introduction as to what needs to be looked at:
 Using the SQL for creating the mentorship_eligibilty.csv which was filtering on 1965, Bobby ran the same for 1952, 1953, and 1954;

 1) Bobby knows there is an underlying question: How many roles will need to be filled as the "silver tsunami" begins to make an impact?